-7. CONCLUSION AND FUTURE WORK

-This paper gives several different approaches to solving the simple urn problem.
+7. CONCLUSION AND FUTURE WORK This paper describes several different approaches to solving the Polya urn process.
 Although it was only mentioned, each of these techniques lend themselves analyses of more complicated processes (some of which were described).
-And, in many cases, extending the analysis to these processes is straight forward.

-It may have been noted that the description of the history counting technique left some holes its justification as well as the example.
+Also, in many cases, extending the analysis to these processes is straight forward.
+It may have been noted that the description of the history counting technique left some holes in its justification as well as the example.
 This was mostly due to time constraints.
-Since they were more relevant to the class, References analyses from Sections 2, 3, and 5 were deemed more important and less time was spent understanding the history counting technique.
+Since they were more relevant to the class, analyses from Sections 2, 3, and 5 were deemed more important.
 Along with gaining a better understanding of the path counting technique, future work may consist of applying stochastic approximation to the graph coloring problem described in Achlioptas and Molloy (1997).
-This paper describes a greedy graph coloring algorithm which is applied to Erdös-R'enyi graphs (G(n, m/n)).
+This paper describes a greedy graph coloring algorithm which is applied to Erdös-R'enyi graphs (G(n,m/n)).
 Consider the case where n is large.
-When the algorithm is run, trying to color the graph with k colors, there is a threshold value γ such that if $m < \gamma$, the algorithm will succeed with high probability.
+When the algorithm is run, trying to color the graph with k colors, there is References 10 a threshold value γ such that if $m < \gamma$, the algorithm will succeed with high probability.
 If $m > \gamma$, then the algorithm will fail with high probability.
 The algorithm works by keeping track of possible colorings for each vertex.
 When a vertex is colored, adjacent vertices update their list of possible colorings.
 A stochastic approximation could be used to model these color list sizes.
+REFERENCES - Achlioptas, D. and M. Molloy (1997).
+The analysis of a list-coloring algorithm on a random graph (extended abstract).
+Proceedings of the 38th IEEE Symposium on Foundations of Computer Science, 204-212. - Flajolet, P., P. Dumas, and V. Puyhaubert (2006).
+Some exactly solvable models of urn process theory.
+Proceedings of Fourth Colloquium on Mathematics and Computer Science AG, 59-118. - Panchenko, D. (2007).
+Theory of probability.
+Lecture Notes from MIT Open Courseware. - Pemantle, R. (2007).
+A survey of random processes with reinforcement.
+Probability Surveys 4, 1-79. - Pollard, D. (1997).
+Unexpected symmetry.
+Lecture Notes for STAT 241/541. - Pollard, D. (2001).
+A User's Guide to Measure Theoretic Probability.
+Cambridge University Press. - Wikipedia (2007).
+Bernstein polynomial.
+[Online; accessed Dec-21-2007].